darstib/blog/docs/note/CSys-II/6_Synchronization.md

 We can prove that Peterson's solution satisfies the three requirements of the solution.

-> [!Extra]
+> [!Extra]- Although useful for demonstrating an algorithm, Peterson’s solution is not guaranteed to work on modern architectures.
+(Since it requires too much, sometimes be wrong and works only for two.)
 >
-> Although useful for demonstrating an algorithm, Peterson’s solution is not guaranteed to work on modern architectures.
-(Since it requires too much, sometimes be wrong and works only for two.)

 > https://www.cs.cornell.edu/courses/cs414/2007sp/homework/hw2_soln.pdf
 > ![](attachments/6_Synchronization-10.png)

-### Hardware Support for synchronization
+### II.3 Hardware Support for synchronization

 Uniprocessors: disable interrupts

-#### Memory barriers (memory fences)
+#### II.3.1 Memory barriers (memory fences)

 Memory models are the memory guarantees a computer architecture makes to application programs.
 They are either Strongly ordered or Weakly ordered.